AKSHAI0426/AKSHAI0426/README.md

 ---

 # ✍️ Quote of the Day
-> “Code is like humor.
-When you have to explain it, it’s bad.”
+> “Talk is cheap.
+Show me the code.” — Linus Torvalds

 ---